takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.74 <br>
+  ・ Fixed a problem where the name of the last round last played would remain displayed for a while when the 1st round loading started. <br>
+  ・ Fixed duplicate searches when retrieving round information using the Creative API. <br>
+  ・ In the Creative Search Tool, specifications have been changed to automatically search for creative rounds when they appear on the screen. <br>
+  ・ Fixed a problem that caused an internal error when information on the connected server could not be obtained. <br>
+  ・ Fixed an issue where thumbnails were not immediately displayed when retrieving round information using the Creative API. <br>
+  ・ Fixed a problem in which the display on the PlayerList was corrupted in rounds in which rankings were determined at the end of the round. <br>
+  ・ Fixed a problem in which, in rare cases, a game inactivity message would appear when OverTime occurred. <br>
+  ・ Removed the setting that initially sets the race as the initial value when the round end condition in the game rules is "time_elapsed", so that it is not displayed when it is unknown. <br>
+  ・ Fixed a problem that caused the AFK warning sound effect to play indefinitely. <br>
+  ・ In the Creative Search Tool, an error is no longer displayed when an internal error occurs when retrieving thumbnails. <br>
+  ・ Adjustments have been made to the Creative Search tool to reduce the problem of overflowing text that is displayed on two or more separate lines. <br>

   ○ 4.99.73 <br>
   ・ Changed the specification to play file names other than "Player.log" because it was sometimes possible to specify the wrong log file. <br>